foodfight/showz/scripts/episode-x-obfuscurity.md

   * Third-party services - Ducksboard (only supports push)
   * Why are there no "pretty" dashboard services that support pull (e.g. from Graphite API)?
 * What about self-service metrics? like coda hale's metrics library
+* Let's summarize for n00bs, I start w/ A then proceed to B, then C . . .

 Picks<a name="picks"></a>